 Like most places in the UK, there are far too many coffee chains on the high streets.
 It’s quite sad to see that small high streets have become home to some huge chains which makes it so much harder for small shops to survive.
 One of my favourite coffee shops in Milton Keynes is Bogota.
 If you like to go and work in your local Starbucks or Costa but are put off by the coffee (and the price!)
 Bogota could be your new mobile office.
 The coffee is truly delicious and there’s a lovely chilled vibe in the café that you just can’t replicate anywhere else.

-Find it: 4 Rillaton Walk, Milton Keynes MK9 2FZ
+Location: 4 Rillaton Walk, Milton Keynes MK9 2FZ

 House of Chicken, Bletchley